jeromeboivin/ollama-chat/README.md

 17. **Change default Ollama context window length**: Use the `--context-window <window length>` to increase or decrease Ollama context window length.
 If not specified, the default value is used, which is 2048 tokens.

+18. **Start the conversation automatically**: Use the `--auto-start` argument to start the conversation immediately without requiring user input.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ### Multiline input